kuriringohankamehameha/stockBot/README.md

 * 1Y = Within the last 1 year </br>
 * 5y = Within the last 5 years </br>

-An Example Command : "!YourBOTName US AAPL 1D"
+* An Example Command : `!YourBOTName US AAPL 1D`
-The same can be achieved by : "!YourBOTName US Apple Inc 1D" This gives the price and the graph of the Company within the past day
+The same can be achieved by : `!YourBOTName US Apple Inc 1D` This gives the price and the graph of the Company within the past day